Children’s mental health: what it is and why it matters

 A positive relationship with you directly and positively affects your child’s mental health.

-Here are ideas to promote your child’s mental health and wellbeing through a loving and supportive relationship:
+Here are ideas to promote your child’s mental health through loving and supportive family relationships:

 - Tell your child that you love them, no matter what.
-You can also show love through your body language and nonverbal communication – for example, making eye contact, giving a hug or smiling at your child.
+You can also show love through your body language and nonverbal communication – for example, by making eye contact, giving your child a hug or smiling at your child.

 - Make time each day to talk and listen to your child.
 If your child wants to talk, try to stop what you’re doing and give them your full attention.